neomjs/neo/buildScripts/README.md

 You can disable each step using the program options.

-build-all will delegate the env, framework & noquestions options to the themes & threads builds.
+build-all will delegate the env, framework & noquestions options to build-themes & build-threads.

 Source code: <a href="./buildAll.js">build-all</a>